Risk-consistency of cross-validation with lasso-type procedures

-\begin{remark} Usually in the oracle estimation framework, $\tCV = t_n$ and so the excess risk is necessarily nonnegative due to the oracle predictor, $\beta_{t_n}$, being selected as the risk minimizer over $\B_{t_n}$.
+\begin{remark} The sets $D_n,\ E_n$ account for cases wherein $t_{\max}=\norm{Y}_2/a_n$ results in suboptimal sets $T$.
+If $(a_n)$ is such that $t_{\max}$ grows too quickly with non-negligible probability, then cross-validation may result in low-bias but high variance solutions.
+On the other hand, if $t_{\max}$ is too small, then we will rule out possible estimators with lower risk.
+Here $D_n$ calibrates a high-probability upper bound on $t_{\max}$ based on $(\mu_n)$ and the choice of $(a_n)$ while $E_n$ ensures that $t_{\max}$ will be large enough to include low risk estimators. \end{remark} \begin{remark} Usually in the oracle estimation framework, $\tCV = t_n$ and so the excess risk is necessarily nonnegative because the oracle predictor, $\beta_{t_n}$, is selected as the risk minimizer over $\B_{t_n}$.
 In that case, \refeq{eq:theLasso} would correspond to convergence in probability.
 As we are examining the case where the optimization set is estimated, $\mathcal{E}(\tCV,t_n)$ may be negative.
 However, we are only interested in bounding the case where $\mathcal{E}(\tCV,t_n)$ is positive, i.e. the case where the estimator is worse than the oracle. \end{remark}